lucasponteslpa/QOCClassifier/README.md

 - `iris`: [Iris Data Set.](https://archive.ics.uci.edu/ml/datasets/iris)(default)
 - `skin`: [Skin Segmentation Data Set](https://archive.ics.uci.edu/ml/datasets/Skin+Segmentation)
 - `Habermans`: [Haberman's Survival Data Set](https://archive.ics.uci.edu/ml/datasets/Haberman%27s+Survival)

-### Show Data Option

-- `True`: Plot the normalized data distributions of choosed data set.
-- `False`: Don't plot the data(default).

-### Train Option
-The training run over each batch and is computed the mean accuracy over these batches.

-- `True`: Run the simulation of the circuit to search for the training sample with higher accuracy (default).
-- `False`: Execute a test with a given sample(not implemented).

 ### Batch Option
 Depending of the choosed dataset this parameter is fixed.
 If is greater than `400` for `Habermans` data set option, ocur an error, because the batch is greater than the data set resampled.
 For `iris` the batch is fixed to `100`.
 The default parameters of the batch and the split(next option) is based on the `skin` data set.